What is NL-3?

 Standard vs Docile

-The differences between Standard and Docile infected.
+The differences between the most common strands, Standard and Docile.
 Many symptoms may overlap, but each case is different.

 - Extreme aggression